60% Off on Annual Plans! New Year Sale.đŸ”„Subscribe now!

 Argumentative Smith strongly contends that social media has a detrimental impact on mental well-being.
 Argues, asserts, claims, posits, maintains.

-After using these signal phrases, you can pick from three choices: copy the exact words (quoting), rephrase in your own words (paraphrasing), or give a brief overview (summarizing).
+Once you’ve used the signal phrases, you can pick from three choices to incorporate your references: copy the exact words (quoting), rephrase in your own words (paraphrasing), or give a brief overview (summarizing).

 • Quoting: This means taking someone else's words exactly as they are and putting them in your work.
 You can use quotation marks or make it a separate block if it's long.
 This helps when you want to explain tricky things or talk about the words themselves.